 All relevant design principles contained in Austroads Guide to Road Design Part 6A: Pedestrian and Cyclist Paths must be integrated in the design of cycle ways, pathways and associated infrastructure.
-Refer to Civil Standard drawing CS 3006, and to design drawings, and conform to local Council requirements.
-Refer to PROJECT SPECIFIC REQUIREMENTS section of Request for Tender.
+Refer to Civil Standard drawing CS 3006, to design drawings, and conform to local Council requirements.